samstur/P_rapae_RNASeq/MasterNotes.md

 Next, I needed to extract the tar file (do this on HPC so move tar file to google bucket then onto HPC.
 Use the upload.sh script for this).
 Then I used the extract.sh script to extract the tar file.
 Finally, I added the sample name to each of the file names.

+## Sample and Treatment Labels
+Note that the treatment and sample labels in the original fasta files and across the scripts differ from how they are described in the final manuscript.
+In the scripts, the two temperature treatments are referred to as "rearing temperature" and "testing temperature", and these are referred to in the final manuscript as "developmental temperature" and "short-term acclimation temperature", respectively.
+For each temperature treatment, there were two levels: 30C with +/-5C daily fluctuations or 16C with +/-5C daily fluctuations, resulting in four total treatment combinations.
+The four total treatments in the manuscript are described as 30-30, 30-16, 16-30, and 16-16 which correspond to sample labels in original fasta files and scripts of 30C, 30F, 16F, 16C (C stood for constant to indicate no switch in temperature while F stood for fluctuate to indicate a switch in temperature took place).

 ## Upstream
 Information about sequence reads (raw read count, read alignment rate, etc.) for the data can be found in the following google sheets: [link](https://docs.google.com/spreadsheets/d/1QJW4FL8r60wM-CdHDC86XxDxcfvSClsfac3ZJPZFG60/edit#gid=0)